matiasenrigue/ML_Ops-Taxifare_Project/README.md

 # MLOps Project

 - Creating a Python package with it's environment
-- Getting Data from Google Cloud to train our model
+- Getting Data from BigQuery to train our model
 - Constantly trainning our model and automating if it should be improved or not with MLflow and Prefect
+- Storing our model in Google Cloud
 - Creating an API with Fast API that receives an input and outputs a prediction made with our model
 - Converting it in to a Docker image that runs in the cloud
 - Having a frontend (STREAMLIT) to be able to interect with that API
+- Deploy that Frontend in the cloud

 ## Back-end